 Holding an immensely profound position in the existent world, the heart is much more than a vascular organ.
-A sanctified house of human emotions, idiosyncrasies of yearnings and Divine inspirations, the heart is rightly called ‘the king of organs’ in the Islamic tradition.
-Sufism, the esoteric branch of Islam, regards the‘ heart’ as a central figure in the spiritual ascent of man.
+As a sanctified house of human emotions, idiosyncrasies of yearnings and Divine inspirations, the heart is rightly called ‘the king of organs’ in the Islamic tradition.
+Sufism, the esoteric branch of Islam, regards the‘ heart’ as a central figure in man's spiritual ascent.
 Countless treaties by the Sufi Masters have endured ages and continue, in modern times, to be a source of eternal wisdom on the mysteries of the heart.
-Let us, be it for a brief moment, escape from the illusory world of ‘the visible’ and plunge into ‘the unseen’ to discover the thriving cosmos of profound realities.
+Let us, for a brief moment, escape from the illusory world of ‘the visible’ and plunge into ‘the unseen’ to discover the thriving cosmos of profound realities.

 “The discourse of the heart is indeed potent,

 Interestingly, the heart, as mentioned above, is called ‘Qalb’ in Arabic, meaning ‘to change’, alluding to the immense degrees of sensitivity of the heart to its surrounding environs.
 The word shares its roots QLB with ‘taqallub’ changing states, ‘muqallib’ the One who changes states of others - a name for Almighty - and even with ‘inqilab’ revolution, the word revolution itself having roots in late Latin revolutionem “a revolving” or bringing about a change of events.
 This meaning is reinforced further by the supplication taught by the Prophet of Islam (peace be upon him), acknowledging the dynamicity of heart, as: “Ya Muqallibal qulub, thabbit qalbi ‘ala dinik.”
 O turner of hearts, keep my heart steadfast on your Din.